hwanggu-corgi/hwanggu-log/update.md

     - How do we subscribe to events in `msg_queue_poll` without knowing what events we are subscribing to?
 There is no argument/parameter related to target events in here.
     - How do we subscribe to events in `msg_queue_poll`?

-1. Corgi add progress #109 on hyungmogu.com♥♥
+1. Corgi add progress #110 on hyungmogu.com♥♥
     - Corgi fixing hyungmogu.com not pointing to https://hwanggu-corgi.github.io/portfolio-site/ #10
         - Corgi waiting until change a effect♥♥
     - Corgi working on converting static template to dynamic template for `works detail page` #2
+        - Corgi fixing `Cannot read property 'title' of undefined` error
-        - Corgi fixing `Cannot read property 'data' of undefined` error
+        - Corgi completed fixing `Cannot read property 'data' of undefined` error
         - Corgi completed working on route
     - Corgi working on converting static template to dynamic template for `works page`♥♥
         - Corgi adding data